-Hillfield House and Gardens
+Hillfield House

 The house was designed by architect John Giles, who went on to specialise in workhouse, hospital and asylum architecture and whose work included the 1883-built Coney Hill Hospital in Barnwood.
 The Italianate design popular in the 19th century was inspired by the 16th-century Italian Renaissance, and with its large gardens the property brings a touch of Rome's more elegant quarters to Gloucester.